pepstock-org/Charba/readme.md

    * implement `decimation` plugin options and configuration.
    * implement `filler` plugin options and configuration.
    * add `resizeDelay` property to options and configuration.
+   * add `VerticalLine` chart, options and data set classes to manage this new kind of chart.
  * add `setScaleID` method to `LineAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXScaleID` and `setYScaleID` methods to `BoxAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXAxisID` and `setYAxisID` methods to `LineDataset` class in order to set the scale id using `IsScaleId` implementation.